Pengrey/SRC/SRC/Project 1/Report.md

 ```

 ##### Restricted
-To better restrict access through the network only some ports and protocols where allowed through it.
+To better restrict access through the network only some ports and protocols were allowed through it.
 ###### HTTP
 ```sql
 # HTTP